 Yes, you can find copywriters who don’t do the research.
-They are the ones who will happily write that you can catch a tram from Melbourne to Brisbane.
+They are the ones who will happily write that you can catch a tram from Melbourne to Brisbane om just an hour.
 Perhaps they are not the ones you are looking for.

 When you hire a quality copywriter, you are also hiring their ability to research and their passion for learning about a topic.